nolan-net/RiboRoots/README.md

 ## Objective

-The aim of RiboRoots is to develop a web application, utilizing Python alongside either Flask or Django, that allows users to select bacterial strains, compare their RNA sequences, and visually represent the relationships through phylogenetic trees.
+The aim of RiboRoots is to develop a program using Python that allows users to select bacterial strains, compare their RNA sequences, and visually represent the relationships through phylogenetic trees.

 ## Key Features